NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Introduction

 \emph{\textbf{G3}: {Cache Awareness}} – The profiler should be aware of CPU's cache and only captures LLC misses to ensure a high accuracy.

 \emph{\textbf{G4}: {Universal Compatibility}} – The design should be versatile, ensuring compatibility across various platforms, provided they support CXL-based memory expansion.

-\emph{\textbf{G5}: {Comprehensive Profiling}} – Additionally, if the profiler can also capture crucial information such as system bandwidth utilization, read/write distribution and access frequency distribution, etc., the OS can perform more informed scheduling.
+\emph{\textbf{G5}: {Comprehensive Profiling}} – Additionally, if the profiler can also capture crucial runtime information such as system bandwidth utilization, read/write distribution and access frequency distribution, etc., the OS can perform a better scheduling by leveraging these information.

-\textbf{Our Work:} We capitalize on the special architecture of CXL memory and propose NeoMem, a \emph{CXL-native} memory tiering solution featuring \rev{hardware-software} co-design.
-NeoMem integrates memory access profiling units named {NeoProf}, into the device-side controllers, as illustrated in Figure~\ref{fig:neomem_abstract}.
-NeoProf readily analyzes LLC misses to CXL memory and provides the OS with crucial information like page hotness, memory bandwidth utilization, read/write ratio, and access frequency distribution, etc. Concurrently, on the OS side, we implement an advanced memory-tiering strategy leveraging NeoProf's insights for efficient hot page promotion.
-We demenstrate how NeoMem aligns with the five design goals:
+\textbf{Our Work:} We capitalize on the special architecture of CXL memory and propose \emph{NeoMem}, a \emph{CXL-native}\footnote{We call NeoMem ``CXL-native" because it fully utilizes the special architecture of CXL memory that has device-side controllers.} memory tiering solution featuring a {hardware-software} co-design.
+NeoMem integrates memory access profiling units, named \emph{NeoProf}, into CXL memories' device-side controllers, as illustrated in Figure~\ref{fig:neomem_abstract}.
+NeoProf readily analyzes LLC misses to CXL memory and provides the OS with crucial information like page hotness, memory bandwidth utilization, read/write ratio, and access frequency distribution, etc. Meanwhile, on the OS side, we design an advanced memory-tiering strategy by leveraging NeoProf's insights for efficient hot page promotion.
+We demonstrate how NeoMem meets the five design goals:

-For goal \textbf{G1}, NeoProf uses a customized Sketch~\cite{cmsketch} based hot-page detector to efficiently analyze \emph{each} physical page access and identify hot pages with a fine granularity of 4KB.
-By offloading hot page tracking to dedicated hardware, NeoMem does not waste precious CPU cycles for memory profiling, which inherently satisfies \textbf{G2}.
-As NeoProf resides at the memory side, it directly snoops LLC misses to CXL memory which naturally fulfills~\textbf{G3}.
-To ensure broad compatibility, as outlined in \textbf{G4}, we limit hardware modifications to the CXL device side.
-This guarantees seamless integration with any CXL-enabled CPUs.
-Beyond tracking page hotness, NeoProf offers insights into other vital metrics, such as bandwidth utilization, read/write ratio and access frequency distribution, etc. This data empowers the OS to dynamically control page migration aggressiveness for optimal performance, which fulfills \textbf{G5}.
+For goal \textbf{G1}, NeoProf uses a customized Sketch-based~\cite{cmsketch} hot-page detector to efficiently analyze \emph{each} physical page access and identify hot pages with a fine granularity of 4KB.
+By offloading hot page detection to dedicated hardware, NeoMem saves precious CPU cycles, which inherently satisfies \textbf{G2}.
+As NeoProf resides at the CXL memory side, it directly monitors true LLC misses, which naturally fulfills~\textbf{G3}.
+To ensure broad compatibility, as outlined in \textbf{G4}, we limit hardware modifications, namely NeoProf, to the CXL device side.
+This guarantees seamless integration with any host CPUs.
+Beyond tracking page hotness, NeoProf offers insights into other vital metrics, such as bandwidth utilization, read/write ratio and access frequency distribution, etc. These statistics empower the OS to dynamically control page migration aggressiveness for optimal performance, which fulfills \textbf{G5}.